Please click on a link below to view HSSC Policies:

 All players should bring both a dark & light coloured shirt to all games, and captains should decide who wears which colour.
 If teams have uniforms this may not be necessary.
 Also, players should remove all jewellery prior to play.
 Every player must wear non-marking athletic shoes to participate.

-DRINKING OF ALCOHOLIC BEVERAGES AT YOUR GAME SITE BEFORE, DURING, OR AFTER YOUR GAME IS STRICTLY PROHIBITED.
-OFFENDERS WILL BE ASKED TO LEAVE THE LEAGUE WITHOUT REFUND.
-No Exceptions.
+DRINKING OF ALCOHOLIC BEVERAGES OR SMOKING TOBACCO OR CANNABIS AT YOUR GAME SITE, WHICH INCLUDES INSIDE OR OUTSIDE THE FACILITY, ON SPORTS FIELDS OR BALL DIAMONDS, AND PARKING LOTS, BEFORE, DURING, OR AFTER YOUR GAME IS STRICTLY PROHIBITED!
+OFFENDERS WILL BE ASKED TO LEAVE THE LEAGUE WITHOUT REFUND OF ANY FEES PAID (NO EXCEPTIONS).

 HSSC shall not be liable for any injuries or repercussions to players / teams not following our mandatory equipment regulations (see each specific sport rules for details on mandatory equipment).
 Note that players not following our policies are taking on a personal risk and will become liable should an incident happen due to such negligence.